 Attach the PiJuice case (optional)

 Omit the top of the case off PiJuice when it lacks a GPIO port/ slot or uses Raspberry Pi cases.
-Moreover, you can use the cases designed for PiJuice, like a tall and short case for a full-size Pi, e.g., Pi-3.
+Moreover, you can use the points designed for PiJuice, like a tall and short case for a full-size Pi, e.g., Pi-3.

 Connect a Power Source and Power on the Pi

 You can connect a standard Raspberry Pi power source to the Micro-USB port of the PiJuice.
-Then, press the small SW button near the flashing LEDs with a pin or paperclip to turn on your Pi.
+Then, press the small SW button near the flashing LEDs with a pin or paper clip to turn on your Pi.